NFL not planning to issue report on Washington Football Team

 NEW YORK (AP) — The NFL is not going to issue a report on its 10-month investigation into allegations the Washington Football Team engaged in harassment and abuse because of its promise to protect the identities of those who testified, Commissioner Roger Goodell said on Tuesday.

-Speaking around 7 p.m. after the first day of meetings for the 32 owners, Goodell said the league wanted to protect the roughly 150 former employees who spoke to outside counsel Beth Wilkinson, who conducted the NFL investigation and amassed six million pages of evidence.
+Speaking around 7 p.m. after the first day of the NFL meetings for the 32 owners, Goodell said the league wanted to protect the roughly 150 former employees who spoke to outside counsel Beth Wilkinson, who conducted the NFL investigation.

-“When you make a promise to protect the anonymity, to make sure that we get the right information, you need to stay with it,” Goodell said.
-“And so we’re very conscious of making sure that we’re protecting those who came forward.
-They were incredibly brave.”

-Goodell sidestepped a question about releasing a redacted report, saying he felt what the league did was appropriate.
-He said the league looked forward to responding to inquiries from Congress.

-Goodell said the NFL did release a summary of its investigation and that Washington owner Daniel Snyder has not been allowed to handle any of the day-to-day operations of the franchise since July.
+He said the NFL did release a summary of the investigation and that Washington owner Daniel Snyder has not been allowed to handle any of the day-to-day operations of the franchise since July.

 “I do think he has been held accountable and the organization has been held accountable,” Goodell said.

-“So we think protecting the people that helped us get to that place, the people that unfortunately have to live through that experience, if we respect them and make sure we protect them,” the commissioner said.

-The league has released reports in other high-profile investigations into Tom Brady for deflating footballs in an AFC title game, offensive lineman Richie Incognito for alleged racial slur and Ray Rice for domestic violence.

-Earlier in the day, members of the NFL’s Social Justice Working Group and the owners were given a copy of a letter by two former employees of the Washington Football Team asking them to make a report public.
+Earlier in the day, members of the NFL’s Social Justice Working Group and the owners were given a copy of a letter by two former employees of the Washington Football Team asking them to make a public a report.

+“There shouldn’t be, no workplace is perfect which is understandable, but there has to be a level of accountability when it comes to toxic culture and sexual harassment.”

 Addressing other topics, the commissioner said there has been progress made on getting a new stadium for the Buffalo Bills.
-He believes the current location in Orchard Park, New York, is the likely one but the final decision is up to local officials.
+He believes the current location in Orchard Park, N.Y. is the likely one but the final decision is up to local officials.

 The commissioner said the league has not made a decision on the future of quarterback Deshaun Watson because of pending legal issues from civil cases still being considered.
 The league is waiting to see all the information gathered in the suits.